 It doesn’t matter which charity you pick, they are all for a good cause at the end of the day.
 If you did have a charity in mind that means a lot to you, now you can do your bit by donating your old LEGO bricks.

-Some Charity shops in the UK that come to mind are:
+Some Charity shops in the UK:

 - St Michael’s Hospice